Litha | Summer Solstice Astrology… & The Sun At 0º Cancer!

 Cancer is a Cardinal Zodiac Sign (like Aries, Libra, and Capricorn), these are the turning points of the Zodiac Wheel that instigate, with motivation to take action; Aries with a fresh start and the intrepid passion for a new beginning, Cancer with the inclination to find security and place, Libra with the impetus to connect on an intellectual level, Capricorn to move towards longevity, sustaining tangible builds over time.

-As Cancer Season starts, it’s time to meditate and consider your own approach to how and where you drop anchor.
+Meditate and consider your own approach to all that’s underfoot, and how and where you drop anchor.

 When is the Summer Solstice in 2020?